rynaardb/rynaardb.github.io_BK/_posts/2019-02-23-microservices-with-vapor.md

 ## Implementing a Microservice in Vapor

-Each service in the Microservices architecture would expose their own REST API that's consumed by other services or by the application's clients.
+Each service in the Microservices architecture would expose their REST API that's consumed by other services or by the application's clients.
 Some services might also implement a Web UI.
-At runtime, each service is often containerised using Docker and have their own database, configurations etc.
+At runtime, each service is often containerized using Docker and have its database, configurations, etc.

-The following diagram illustrates how each of the microservices communicate with each other:
+The following diagram illustrates how each of the microservices communicates with each other:

 ![image](/assets/images/microservices-service-communication.png)

-Each functional area of the application is implemented by its own microservice exposing a REST API consumed by other services.
-For example, the user service invokes the order service in order to retrieve order information for the given user.
+Each functional area of the application is implemented by its microservice exposing a REST API consumed by other services.
+For example, the user service invokes the order service to retrieve order information for the given user.

 Services might also use asynchronous, message-based communication for inter-service communication using for example the [AMQP Protocol](https://www.amqp.org).